Kemal-byte/Java_WebApp/README.md

 ## 1. Intro

-In this repository, I have attempted to create a web application that register users and logged in them.
+In this repository, I have attempted to create a web application that register users and login them.
+It took more time than I would like to admit but I am happy with the results.

 Main pages are Registration, Login and Homepage.
 It is still not complete yet but so far it can add users into